Understanding the Differences Between Forms W-2 and 1099

 Gig Workers

 These individuals are similar to freelancers; however, their offerings and payouts differ.
-Usually, these workers opt to perform small jobs.
-As a result, they are often paid per task completed.
+Because these workers usually opt to perform small jobs, they are often paid per task completed.

 How to Determine if a Worker is an Employee or Independent Contractor